esotericenderman/inflamity/docs/ISSUES.md

 ### Will Fix

 - Placed fire appears as if it's on a block when it appears on leaves and other surfaces.
-- Fire charges are consumed even when no fire starts, but flint and steels don't take durability.